UKCloud/documentation/articles/other/other-ref-knowledge-guidelines.md

 - Use a single `#` for the article title, and make sure there's a space after the `#`

-- How To Guide titles should start with How to and then a verb to describe the task described in the article, for example *How to create a virtual machine*.
+- How To Guide titles should start with How to and then a verb to describe the task described in the article, for example *How to create a virtual machine*

 - Reference Guides should start with a noun if possible